Apr 25, 2025

 print(response.output_text)

-Of those four, London has the lowest mean annual temperature, at roughly 11 °C.
+Among those four, London has the lowest average annual temperature, at about 11 °C.

 Nice and easy!